kaw324/ECE128_lab/README.md

 Usage
 Load the lab_2.v and lab_2_tb.v files into your project.
 Run the simulation using lab_2_tb.v as the top module to observe the full adder's functionality for all input combinations.
-For hardware implementation, use lab_2.v as the top module and apply the provided constraints from constraints.xdc.
+For hardware implementation, use lab_2.v as the top module and apply the provided constraints from Basys-3-Master.xdc.

 Demonstration
 To demonstrate the design on an FPGA: